unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

      `Finish | 7`
 {% endhighlight %}

-One thing to note is that the costs_table entry is an aggregation edge weights based on the shortest known path to a Node.
+One thing to keep in mind is that the costs_table entry is an aggregation of edge weights based on the shortest known path to a Node.
 As and when we discovery a new optimal path, the costs_table entry is updated to reflect the latest aggregate cost.

-Step 3: Add B to processed/visited nodes list.
-Update parents_table entry for A and Finish this way, parents_table[A]='B' and parents_table[Finish]='B'.
-Basically, we are keeping a track of the path that we are following.
-We will discuss about why this is needed later.
+Step 3: Add B to processed nodes list.
+Update parents_table entry for Node A and Node Finish to point to Node B, which is the parent node for A and Finish.
+So we set, parents_table[A]='B' and parents_table[Finish]='B'.

 Step 4: Pick the next least cost node from costs_table.
-This time, it will return A. B is not returned because, B is in the processed_nodes list.
+This time, it will return A. Node B is not returned because, B is in the processed_nodes list.

 Step 5: From here we can loop back to Step 2.
 But for the purpose of illustration, we will walk through the entire execution flow.
-So, in this step we update the costs_table for each of the neighbours of A based on the formula explained in Step 2.
-Node A has only one neighbour, Finish.
-The current cost for Finish is 7.
-The new_cost = costs_table[A] + edge_weight = 5 + 1 = 6.
+So, in this step we update the costs_table for each of the neighbours of Node A based on the formula explained in Step 2.
+Node A has only one neighbour, Node Finish.
+The current costs_table entry for Node Finish is 7.
+The new_cost = costs_table[A] (or cost to reach A) + edge_weight (from A to Finish) = 5 + 1 = 6.
 Hurrah!, we found a new path which is better than the currenty known best path.
 It takes only 6 mins to reach Finish through A compared to the previous time which was 7 mins.
-So we update the cost table accordingly.
+So we update the costs_table accordingly.

 {% highlight python %}
       Node   | Total cost to reach the Node